kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 - I searched for good ways to structurized a new vulkan renderer.
 In special I was interested how to run it: in the main thread or in a separate render thread.
 I am still investigating this question.
 I guess toing this decision is not so easy, because there are a lot of between thread concepts I haven't evaluated until now.
 And I want to avoid to do the same mistaakes as I did in my OSRE.
+## ß6-25-2025
+- I worked on a PR (thanks to https://github.com/HandsomeXi) fixing memory leaks in the texture transform post-processing step.
+I tried to optimize his solution and I failed.
+He just used a copy-constructed unique-ptr from the STL.
+I tried the make_unique and failed to deduct the currect type.
+- Always try to make things better can make things much buggier.

+## 06-24-2025
+- I optimized the GeometricTools.
+I have avoided some possible crashes.
+- Maybe I should try to used SIMD stuff on the assimp vector arithmetics.

 ## 06-20-2025
 - Sometimes it makes sense to rethink all the stuff you have done in the past.
 Currently I am rethinking the way my old renderer in the OSRE works.